HariSekhon/GitHub-Actions/README.md

 See [Documentation](https://docs.github.com/en/actions/using-workflows/reusing-workflows#calling-a-reusable-workflow) for how to call these workflows directly from your own GitHub Actions workflow.

-Forked from [HariSekhon/Templates](https://github.com/HariSekhon/Templates), for which this is now a submodule:
+Forked from [HariSekhon/Templates](https://github.com/HariSekhon/Templates), for which this is now a submodule.

 ### See Also